lnug/podcast/shows/00-intro-DRAFT.md

     * speak - what does the process look like to a speaker
     * organise - how to help
     * sponsor -how / who to speak to
-    * Suggest podcast topics :)
+    * Suggest podcast topics :) issues
     * Node school?
 * How does the money work?
     * Do you get paid?
     * Where do we keep all the money?
 * London only?
 * Community of communities  // cross cutting community concerns  - what other communities are we in frequent contact with.
-* What upcoming events do we have

 * how did setting up a remote event work